Minnesota Winter Bucket List Ideas

 Not a ski or snowboard enthusiast?
 No problem!
 Snow tubing requires no skills whatsoever.
 Snow tubing is perfect for the thrill seeking kids (big and small, recommended age 4+).
 It requires no special equipment rentals, most tubing recreation areas have tubes available and are significantly less expensive than ski and snowboard rentals.

-One thought on “Minnesota Winter Bucket list Ideas”
+One thought on “Minnesota Winter Bucket List Ideas”